 |MediumLow1||- Power Apps Plan 2, Power Apps per user plan

 - Power Automate Plan 2, Power Automate per user, Power Automate per user with Attended RPA plans

 |MediumLow2||- Dynamics 365 Enterprise plans, Dynamics 365 Professional plans

 - Dynamics 365 non-licensed users, application users, users with special free licenses

 |Medium||- All instant flows, such as flows with Button or Power Apps triggers, or child flows|

 |High||- Power Automate per flow plan|

-> If a user has multiple plans, such as a Microsoft 365 plan and a Dynamics 365 plan, the flow will have the performance profile of the higher of the two.
-For the exact set of plans that include Power Automate capabilities, see the Power Platform Licensing Guide.
+If a user has multiple plans, such as a Microsoft 365 plan and a Dynamics 365 plan, the flow will have the performance profile of the higher of the two plans.
+For the exact set of plans that include Power Automate, see the Microsoft Power Platform Licensing Guide.

-> Flow definition limits
+Flow definition limits